All Episodes

 Until you see that, we're going to continue to have the partisan divide in this country.

-You are risk.
+You are a risk.

-Let me try to put this call from Chris in West Palm Beach, Florida in some sort of context for you.
+Let me try to put this call from Chris in West Palm Beach, Florida, in some sort of context for you.

-It's uh you heard the call, you heard the total disconnect.
+You heard the total disconnect.

 There was, I mean, he may as well be living in a different country.

-Um the liberals are different, folks.
+Liberals are different, folks.

 They're socialists, perhaps even some of them further left than that.